 New talent Ella Jay Basco plays Cassandra Cain, the young girl who is threatened by Black Mask.
 In the comics, Cain eventually becomes Batgirl, though we don’t know if that’s going to be her path on screen, too.

-Finally, Chris Messina plays Victor Zsasz, with Talon Reid, Steven Williams, Derek Wilson, Dana Lee, François Chau, Matthew Willig and Ali Wong all reportedly having roles as well.
+Finally, Chris Messina plays Victor Zsasz, with Talon Reid, Steven Williams, Derek Wilson, Dana Lee, François Chau, Matthew Willig and Ali Wong all having supporting roles as well.

 Any Relation Between This Movie and "Birds of Prey" on TV?